RagnarokMew/dotfiles/starship/README.md

 ## Starship "Dynamic" size

+!!!
+IMPORTANT !!!
+If you are using this then the config files need to be placed at ``~/.config/starship/```.
+Otherwise, you need to edit the paths so the configs can be loaded by starship.

 As far as I could read from the docs and experiment with, you can't really disable built-in modules based on some arbitrary conditions (say $COLUMNS var).
 A workaround that worked for me was having multiple config files and changing